pophero110/Tic-tac-toe/README.md

 #### Create [a Game class](./src/Game.js) with the following private instance variables:

-- board: an empty object to represent the 3 x 3 board, where the key represents the position of the marked cell and the value represents the player; ex: `{1: 'O', 2: 'X', ...}`.
+- board: an empty object to represent the 3 x 3 board, where the key represents the position of the marked cell and the value (_1 means player1; 2 means player 2_) represents the player; ex: `{1: 1, 2: 2, ...}`.
-- player1 and player2: strings representing the markers for each player.
+- player1 and player2: object representing the markers for each player.
-- whoseTurn: a string representing the current player's marker, with a default value of player1.
+- whoseTurn: a number representing current turn player `whoseTurn = 1 means  player1 turn`
 - winningCombination: an array containing 8 sub-arrays, each representing a possible winning combination in the game.
 Each sub-array contains 3 values that represent the positions of the cells that need to be marked in order to win; ex: `[[1,2,3], [4,5,6], ...]`.

 #### The Game class should also have the following public instance methods: